Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 - Log into [Customer Area](https://www.inflectra.com/CustomerArea)
 - Scroll down to the My Licenses section
-- Click on Copy icon next to the active license key
-- Obtain your new **license key** and exact **organization name**
+- Locate your new **license key** and copy (we recommend using the copy icon next to it to avoid accidentally copying blank spaces)
+- Do the same to copy your exact **organization name**
-- On the Spira License Details page, update the **Organization** and **License Key** text boxes to match exactly
+- Navigate to your Spira License Details administration page
+- Paste **Organization** and **License Key** into their respective text boxes, ensuring they match exactly
 - Click the "Save" button.

-If there is an issue with the license key (e.g. a trial version that is passed its expiration date, or where the license key doesn't match the organization name) an error will be displayed describing the specific issue with the information you entered.
+If there is an issue with the license key (e.g. when upgrading from a trial to a product edition, or where the license key doesn't match the organization name) an error will be displayed describing the specific issue with the information you entered.
 If you are unable to get the system to work with the license key information, please contact Inflectra<sup>®</sup> customer support at: <support@inflectra.com>.

 ### How to Check Your License Status

 You can check the status of the current license by:

 - **Customer Portal**: Log in to your secure [Customer Area](https://www.inflectra.com/CustomerArea) to view all active licenses and check expiration dates.
 Note that your license will expire and block access unless the "Perpetual License?" flag is set to YES in your Customer Area.
+- **License Expiration Date**: You can view your exact expiration date directly on the License Details page within your on-premise Spira instance.
 - **Contacting Sales**: If you have questions about your renewal, you can reach out directly to our Sales Team at <sales@inflectra.com>.

 ### What happens on expiration